 10. Visit The Parc de la Villette Free Open-Air Cinema

 If you’re in Paris during the summer months, make the most of the warm evenings and catch a free film at the open-air cinema at the Parc de la Villette.
 It’s a wonderful communal event.
 Running through July and August, the film lineup usually follows some kind of theme (such as “Tous en scène'” or “Everybody on stage”).

 11. Make The Most Of Free Museum Day

 On the first Sunday of every month, a number of the city’s best museums are completely free to visit.
 You can check out famous spots like the Louvre and the Musée d’Orsay as well as smaller quirky museums like the Albert-Kahn Musée et Jardins (a homage to gardens around the world) and the Musée de l’Assistance Publique (which celebrates the history of Paris’ hospitals).

 So, Which Of These Free Things To Do Will You Be Doing?

 You don’t have to spend tons of money to have a good time in Paris.
-So, even if you’re on a tight budget, there’s no need to skimp on your je ne sais quoi adventures you’ll encounter in Paris.
-Between art and architecture, the fashion, the culture, and the food, you’ll always have lots of amazing and free things to do in Paris.
+So, even if you’re on a tight budget, there’s no need to skimp on the je ne sais quoi adventures you’ll encounter in Paris.
+Between art and architecture, fashion, culture, and food, you’ll always have lots of amazing and free things to do in Paris.